Learning Module

 LESSON FOUR

-Is Happiness Just About Getting What You Want?
+Is Happiness Just about Getting What You Want?

-By the end of this lesson, you will be able to:
+By the end of this lesson, you will be able to do the following:

-• Explain the idea that happiness is about having your desires satisfied
+• Explain the idea that happiness is about having your desires satisfied.

-• Apply the desire theory to assess happiness levels
+• Apply the desire theory to assess happiness levels.

-• Raise an objection to the desire theory in light of the fact that getting what we want sometimes makes us less happy
+• Raise an objection to the desire theory in light of the fact that getting what we want sometimes makes us less happy.

 Self-reflection

-Pick five desires from this list:
+Choose five items from this list:

 Watch